wabubby/Econ-Obsidian/CIE 3M1a/The Decision Making Process.md

-Like the design process, or the research process, or the scientific method, there is of course a defined standard framework for economic decisions.
+Like the design process, or the research process, or the scientific method, there is of course a defined standard framework for [[Economic Decision Making]].

 1. Identify the Problem or Need - what's the problem
 2. Gather Information/Research - i need context